Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards: Related work

-Recent works extended the \textbf{linear mode connectivity} when fine-tuning on different tasks \cite{ilharco2022patching,choshen2022cold,rame2022recycling,dimitriadis2022pareto} or with different losses \cite{rame2022diwa,croce2023seasoning}, while \cite{juneja2022linear} highlighted some failures in NLP for classification.
+Recent works extended the \textbf{linear mode connectivity} when fine-tuning on different tasks \cite{ilharco2022patching,choshen2022cold,rame2022recycling,dimitriadis2022pareto}, modalities \cite{shukor2023unifiedunival} or losses \cite{rame2022diwa,croce2023seasoning}, while \cite{juneja2022linear} highlighted some failures in text classification.
 In contrast, we investigate the LMC in RL.
 The most similar works are for control system tasks: \cite{lawson2023merging} averaging decision transformers and \cite{gaya2021learning} explicitly enforcing connectivity in subspaces of policies trained from scratch on a single reward.
 When the LMC holds, combining networks in weights combines their abilities \cite{2022arXiv221204089I,daheim2023elastic}; \eg averaging an English summarizer and an English-to-French translator can summarize in French \cite{jang2023exploring}.
 In domain generalization, \cite{Wortsman2022ModelSA,rame2022diwa,arpit2021ensemble} showed that WI reduces model misspecification \cite{d2020underspecification}; by analogy, we show that RS reduces~reward~misspecification.